2.5D Transformer: An Efficient 3D Seismic Interpolation Method without Full 3D Training: Experiments

 \subsubsection{Data preparation and training}

 In this subsection, we use the Parihaka dataset obtained from another survey area of New Zealand to further validate the effectiveness of T-2.5D.
-As shown in Fig. \ref{fig10}a, the data preparation process of the Parihaka dataset is the same as that of the Kerry dataset.
+The time sampling interval is 0.003 s.
+We extract a 3D volume with a shape of 256×650×186, as shown in Fig. \ref{fig11}, and its data preparation process is the same as that of the Kerry dataset.
 The data preparation of the three methods are given in Table \ref{tab3}.
-Fig. \ref{fig10}b–\ref{fig10}g shows the convergence behavior of the training and validation curves of the three methods on the Parihaka dataset.
+Fig. \ref{fig12}a–\ref{fig12}f shows the convergence behavior of the training and validation curves of the three methods on the Parihaka dataset.